patrickcortez/Linuxify/README.md

 ### **Linuxify Shell**

-The main shell executable (`linuxify.exe`) — a fully-featured command-line interface providing Linux-like commands on Windows.
-Written in C++ with 3300+ lines and 60+ commands.
+The main shell executable (`linuxify.exe`) — a complete Unix-like shell environment for Windows with an integrated Bash interpreter.
+Comparable to bash or zsh, it features native script execution, control flow, variable expansion, and 60+ built-in commands.
+Written in C++ with 5500+ lines.

 **Supported Commands:**